maxpenner/DECT-2020-NR-Simulation/README.md

 ### Synchronization

 DECT NR+ packet synchronization is based on the Synchronization Training Field (STF).
 In this repository, synchronization is [multi-stage](https://ieeexplore.ieee.org/document/4717982).
 In the first stage, it consists of packet detection and a coarse peak search based on an autocorrelation of the received signal.
 The autocorrelation exploits that the STF consists of several regular patterns.
 The position of the coarse peak is also used for a correction of the fractional and integer Carrier Frequency Offset (CFO).
 The second stage is a fine peak search based on a cross-correlation with the STF whose shape is known to the receiver.
+The fine search range is limited to a small area to the left and right of the coarse peak.

 Alternatively, since the introduction of the cover sequence in V1.5.1, a simplified synchronization can be carried out using only cross-correlation.
 The advantage of multi-stage synchronization is a reduced flop count, the advantage of cross-correlation synchronization is its performance at lower SNRs.